 The approaches are delivered by highly specialist Speech and Language Therapists with additional qualifications in a range of psychological approaches.

 The Michael Palin Centre, 13-15 Pine St, Farringdon, London EC1R 0JG.

 How much does it cost?

-Therapy is available through the NHS or a privately funded route for UK residents; and via our private route for those residing outside the UK - see their website for more details.
+Therapy is available through the NHS or private route for UK residents; and via private route for those living outside the UK - see their website for more details.

 Children and young people who stammer and/or clutter from across the UK can access a charitably funded assessment.

 Adults who stammer can access the MPC via the NHS or private route.
 Adults who live in Camden and Islington can refer themselves; all other adults require a GP referral and their GP’s agreement to fund assessment, and therapy if required.

 MPC also offers a telehealth service for assessment and individual therapy via Skype/Facetime.